-We intend to apply to have our common units listed on the

-Exchange under the symbol "."
+We have applied to list our common units listed on the American Stock Exchange under the symbol "."

 The following table shows the underwriting discounts and commissions that we and the selling unitholder are to pay to the underwriters in connection with this offering.
 These amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase additional common units.